soudev/knowledge.mine/stuff/ebooks_documentacao.md

 * [DevFuria](http://www.devfuria.com.br/) - Cursos, aulas, tutoriais, apostilas, matérias sobre programação web prá ninguém botar defeito! [ JavaScript, PHP, HTML & CSS, Lógica de Programação, MySQL & SQL, RegExp ]

 * [Mozilla Webmaker](https://webmaker.org/) - We're a global community dedicated to teaching digital skills and web literacy.
 We explore, tinker and create together to build a web that's open and made by everyone.

+--

+* [Hackety Hack](http://hackety.com/) -  will teach you the absolute basics of programming from the ground up.
+No previous programming experience is needed!
+With Hackety Hack, you'll learn the [Ruby programming language](https://www.ruby-lang.org/).
+Ruby is used for all kinds of programs, including desktop applications and websites.